rgba-image/pixel/README.md

 setPixelUint32( image, x, y, v, COMPOSITE_NORMAL )
 ```

+Instead of a numbered mode, you can also pass a composite function.
+See
+`setPixel` above

 ### plot

 Plot an array of pixels where each pixel is an array with six members,